fiuacm/React-Todo-Setup/README.md

     2. If step 1 does not work.
 Then you have to add node to your path, follow these steps: http://windowsitpro.com/systems-management/how-can-i-add-new-folder-my-system-path
     3. Restart Terminal and try again.

+Development Set Up

+Manual (I already did this for you but feel free to learn how to do it manually, skip to line 47 for the easier setup):

-  After node is installed and working we install the following dependencies on the project directory (For more details about this setup please visit: https://codegaze.github.io/2016/01/05/working-with-es6-in-browser/)
+  After node is installed and working we install dependencies on the project directory with npm (For more details about this setup please visit: https://codegaze.github.io/2016/01/05/working-with-es6-in-browser/)

     1. Run this command and follow the instructions to completion:
        $ npm init